fmidev/aurora-smartmet/README.md

-# SmartMet-server for AURORA Clima project
+# SmartMet-server for AURORA Clima project (IN PROGRESS)

 SmartMet Server is a data and product server which provides acces to both observation and forecast data.
 It is used for data services and product generation.
 Smartmet Server can read input from various sources and it provides several ouput interfaces and formats.
 For more detailed description, see the [SmartMet Server wiki pages](https://github.com/fmidev/smartmet-server/wiki).
 The setup used for HARMONIA is the same as in https://github.com/fmidev/harvesterseasons-smartmet/ installed in two different machines based on sponsored computing resources from WEkEO and EuroHPC.